 Jade Niklai © Timothy Burgess

-Jade Niklai is a curator of art, architecture and design.
+Jade Niklai is a curator of modern and contemporary art, architecture and design.
 She commissions and produces cultural projects with an interest in public discourse and urbanism, social politics and memory practices.
-She has delivered over 50 major exhibitions, 30 new commissions, 25 publications and 120 public events in a variety of institutional, independent and commercial sector posts.
-Jade’s practice is underscored by compelling conversations and collaborations with colleagues and project partners: ranging from the emerging to the established.
+Her programs are underscored by compelling conversations and collaborations, ranging from the emerging to the established.

 Supporters